Do any of these fit you? Do you..

 Medical Cost Sharing?

-As a member of True Life Alliance you qualify for the Medical Cost Sharing program.
+As a member you gain access to our True Life Protect, Medical Cost Sharing program.

-The community of members make monthly "contributions" that are shared when members have medical expenses for such things as accidents, illnesses, surgeries, and maternity costs.
+Our rapidly growing community of over 10,000 members make monthly "contributions" that are shared when members have medical expenses for such things as accidents, illnesses, surgeries, and maternity costs.

 In contrast to traditional health insurance, it is not intended to pay for your routine health maintenance.
 You can easily pay for those expenses with the money you are saving every month.